mikkokko/csldr/README.md

 - Some features will not work when running the game in D3D or software mode (viewmodel FOV, crosshair...).
 - Some features will not work when cl_lw is set to 0 (inspecting, crosshair...).
 - Other client-side mods like MetaHook might interfere with this.
 - Some pirated clients (warzone) come with a program called gtlib which starts bitching when csldr is installed.
 To avoid this, csldr will remove GTLib.asi automatically when the game is launched.
-I'm not sure if this has any consequences but it has worked for me so far.
+I'm not sure if this has any consequences but it seemed to work fine when I tested it.

 ## Installation

-1. Download Windows binary from the [releases page](https://github.com/mikkokko/csldr/releases) or compile it yourself
+1. Download Windows binary from the [releases page](https://github.com/mikkokko/csldr/releases) or compile it from source
 2. Navigate to "cstrike/cl_dlls" (or "czero/cl_dlls" if you're playing Condition Zero)
-3. Rename the existing client.dll to client_orig.dll (On Linux, client.so to client_orig.so)
+3. Rename the existing client.dll to client_orig.dll (client.so to client_orig.so on Linux)
 4. Play

 ## Other stuff